Re-assigning hardware keys on Mesa 3 Windows and Mesa 2

-NOTE: This information is provided for Mesa 2 end user use only.
+NOTE: This information is provided for Mesa 3 Windows and Mesa 2 end user use only.

-If you are the owner and end user of the Mesa 2, you can re-assign the bottom hardware Programmable (P1, P2, and P3) keys to perform custom functions.
+If you are the owner and end user of the Mesa 3 Windows or Mesa 2, you can re-assign the bottom hardware Programmable (P1, P2, and P3) keys to perform custom functions.